grgcombs/code-challenges/README.md

 # Coding Questions

-1. What is a good, performant way to implement thread-friendly (if not completely -safe)  property setters/getters.
-(Don't say @synchronized() or NSLocks).
+1. What is a good, performant way to implement thread-friendly (if not completely thread-safe) property setters/getters.
+(Don't say `@synchronized()` or NSLock).

 2. (follow-up to NSCache question above) How would you reimplement NSURLCache?
 Keep in mind, when a response hasn't been stored or accessed in a long time, it should be pruned first when the cache is near capacity.